sislam16/Binge-it/README.md

 ## Submission Guidelines

-* Create a new **private** repository (or two, depending on how you choose to architect your application) on your github.
-Invite the pursuit staff as collaborators so they can view your progress.
+* Create a new **private** repository (or two, depending on how you choose to architect your application) on your GitHub.
+Invite all your instructor as collaborators so they can view your progress.
+* As soon as you have created your repo(s) submit the link(s) on [canvas for this assignment](https://canvas.instructure.com/courses/1605748/assignments/13722707)
 * Build your application, making regular, descriptive commits!
-* When finished, make a **new issue** on this repository.
-Make the title of the issue your name, and copy paste the link(s) to your repo(s) in the body of the issue.
+* When finished, submit on [canvas for this assignment](https://canvas.instructure.com/courses/1605748/assignments/13709184) the link(s) to your repo(s).
 If you deployed your app, also include the links to the deployed versions.
 * Mention anything you'd like specific feedback on.

 ## BONUS (pick one or more!)